ICJIA/r3-next/public/markdown/collaboratives.md

 lang: "en"
 ---

 Collaboratives are groups of two or more organizations that apply for funding for a single program under one application.
 The application must be submitted by a single organization, which assumes the responsibility for submitting the application on behalf of the entire collaborative.
-The responsible applicant must be a 501(c)(3) nonprofit organization, a local unit of government, or a tax-exempt faith-based organization.
-Other members of the collaborative may belong to these categories, but may also be local businesses, community and neighborhood associations that do not have 501(c)(3) status, or other community organizations.
+The responsible applicant must be eligible to receive state funds (see ["Prequalification Steps"](https://r3.illinois.gov/resources/))--common recipients are a nonprofit organization, a local unit of government, a tax-exempt faith-based organization, a business organization, or other community organizations.

-Single applicants and organizations applying on behalf of a collaborative should include in the application materials their determination letter of 501(c)(3) status from the IRS or equivalent documentation.
+Single applicants and organizations applying on behalf of a collaborative must also be registered and pre-qualified in the State of Illinois [GATA Grantee Portal](https://grants.illinois.gov/portal/).

 ## More about Collaboratives